A reader submitted a question after reading a recent post here called “We Are Hard-Wired for Kindness….Or Are We?”

 What is my point in retelling all this?

-My point (or I think it is, anyway) is that I am comfortable being a part of the lives of other ethnicities and cultures.
+My point (or I think it is, anyway) is that I am comfortable being a part of the lives of other ethnicity and cultures.

 I like having those experiences, and while I’ve never been the most confident friend-maker and certainly tend to be rather shy and introverted as a whole, I’ve been fortunate to have a chance to be close with friends of many different backgrounds with all kinds of different languages and religions and skin colors.
-There have been a number of times in my life, for example, when I’ve been the only white attendee at an all-black wedding or business meeting.
-It was a little odd at times, but people were friendly and we all got used to it.
+There have been a number of times in my life, for example, when I’ve been the only white attendee at an all-black wedding.

 So here, I think I mentioned the black ethnicity of the gangs of young men working hard to harass, harm and intimidate the mostly white and mostly male victims in our neighborhood because it felt relevant to me.
 It feels, frankly, like reverse racism.
 Or prejudice.
 Or racial profiling.
 Or just pure hate.